zvada/technology/docs/software/create-vo-client.md

          wget --recursive --no-host-directories --cut-dirs=3 -A "*.lsc" http://repo.opensciencegrid.org/pacman/tarballs/vo-package/vomsdir

 -   In a separate directory, unpack the *old* vo-client tarball (from the upstream source cache)
--   diff the two directories, and compare the changes to the changelog posted at <https://twiki.opensciencegrid.org/bin/view/Operations/PackageV44> (replace '44' with the current version)
+-   diff the two directories, and compare the changes to the expected changes listed in the JIRA ticket for this VO Client package release

 <!-- -->